• Skip to primary navigation

 What part of the plant do I use?

-• Leaves - The feathery leaves are the main part of the dill plant used for cooking.
-They have a bright herbal flavor, and are the most tender part of the plant which allows them to be used in dishes without changing the texture.
+• Leaves - The thin feathery green leaves of dill are the main part of the plant used for cooking.
+Dill leaves have a bright herbal flavor, and are the most tender part of the plant.
+This makes them ideal to be used in dishes without changing the texture.

-• Stems - Stems still contain a powerful dose of flavor, but thicker stems have an unpleasant texture which makes most people avoid using them in cooking.
-Thin, tender stems can be chopped up with the leaves.
+• Stems - Dill stems still contain a powerful dose of flavor, but thicker stems have an unpleasant texture which makes most people avoid using them in cooking.
+The best way to use the thin, tender stems is to chop them finely with the leaves.

-• Seeds - Seeds can be used whole or crushed as a seasoning.
+• Seeds - Dill seeds can be used whole or crushed as a seasoning.
 Grind them in a spice grinder to flavor vegetables, sauces, and more.

 How to buy it

 Most grocery stores will keep fresh dill in herb packets found in the refrigerated section of the produce department.
-Look for dill that has a vibrant green color.
+Look for a bunch of dill that has fresh leaves with a vibrant green color.
 Yellowing or blackening dill should be avoided and not used.

 How to store it

-Fresh dill has a very short shelf life and should be refrigerated wrapped in plastic or in a container.
-Dill will wilt and begin to blacken within a few days of being picked, so expect to use it fairly quickly.
+Like other fresh herbs, fresh dill has a very short shelf life and should be refrigerated wrapped in plastic or in an airtight container.
+Dill will wilt and begin to blacken within a few days of being picked, so expect to use it within three days.

 Chopped dill on black background.